 The deeper I got into the Balkans the more I began to feel the magnetic pull of Istanbul.
-As of Novi Pazar, everything started to tilt towards the city on the Bosphorus.
+As of Novi Pazar, everything started to tilt towards the Bosphorus.
 The food, the music, the language, the mannerisms, all began to assume a Turkish touch.
 I realized that if ever I were to unwind the knotty issue of the Balkans in my mind, I would have to seek the beginning (or the end) of the thread in Istanbul.

 I wasn’t alone.
 Others had Istanbul on their minds as well: for instance, the film maker Fatih Akin, who, after his critically acclaimed Gegen die Wand (Head On) in 2004, went to Istanbul a year later to film Crossing the Bridge, what to my mind is one of the best music documentaries ever made, and the one film that Fatih Akin says, was, of all if his flicks, his personal favourite.
-In it he follows his protagonist, Alexander Hacke (bassist of Berlin industrial band Einstürtzende Neubauten) through Istanbul, as he makes sound recordings of an amazing array of artists, from greats like Orhan Gencebay and Sezan Aksu, rap star Ceza, street musicians Siya Siyabend and psychedelic underground band Baba Zula.
+In it he follows his protagonist, Alexander Hacke (bassist of Berlin industrial band Einstürtzende Neubauten) through Istanbul, as he makes sound recordings of an amazing array of artists, from greats like Orhan Gencebay and Sezan Aksu, rap star Ceza, to street musicians Siya Siyabend and psychedelic underground band Baba Zula.

 Not only does the film showcase great talent, but the cinematography is excellent, even considering the photogenic qualities of Istanbul.
-Through the film one really gets a sense of the city, from the teeming humanity on Istiklal Caddesi, the high octane nightlife of Taksim, the squalor of Tarlabaşı, the grandeur of the bridge-spanned Bosporus, and the sun-parched Thracian hinterlands.
+Through the film one really gets a sense of the city, from the teeming humanity on Istiklal Caddesi, to the high octane nightlife of Taksim, the squalor of Tarlabaşı, the grandeur of the bridge-spanned Bosporus, and the sun-parched Thracian hinterlands.